Return to Contents Chapter 1: Structure Determines Properties Ch 1 contents

 In order to view and use the interactive 3D structures on this site, you will need "JAVASCRIPT" enabled JSMOL can run.
 A simple automatic check was run so if you didn't get an error message, it should be good!

 These images can be rotated and resized, you can also measure distances and angles etc. as well as changing the display mode.
 Some are animations of chemical processes.
-Check here if you want more details on using JMOL.
+Check here if you want more details on using JSMOL.

 When determining the shape of a molecule the premise is that groups of electrons surrounding an atom are repelled as far as possible from each other to minimize the overall energy of the molecule.
 Groups of electrons can refer to bonding or non-bonding valence electrons.
 The number and types of groups are determined from a Lewis diagram.